 Parkinson's: Not Your Grandfather's Disease

-When you think of Parkinson’s disease, do you think of an old man with a tremor?
-Can you imagine a 30-something girl, such as myself, having trouble multi-tasking?
-The overgeneralization that Parkinson’s only impacts elderly people’s movements is common today.
-PD is not our Grandfather’s disease anymore.
-Finally awareness is being raised on the many faces of Parkinson’s.
+The overgeneralization that Parkinson's only impacts elderly people's movement is common today.
+But, PD is not our grandfather's disease anymore.
+Finally awareness is being raised on the many faces of Parkinson's.
 That is why I am going to describe some non-motor symptoms that I struggle with on a daily basis.

 Struggling with my non-motor symptoms

 "Too Much" is the only way I can describe the feeling that I get when my medication is "off" and there is too much noise around me.

 This can be as simple as the television and dishwasher going at the same time, or my dog crawling on my lap when someone is trying to have a conversation with me.
 Sometimes, the only thing that I can think of is finding a quiet place, by myself, and try to regain my thoughts.